 Choose real “games on the go”

 How long the Nintendo Switch lasts in undocked mode is also a question of game selection.
 The more resource-intensive, i.e. the more hardware-hungry a title is, the faster the gamer will run out of juice in handheld mode.

 A Zelda: Breath of the Wild therefore consumes more energy than a fun indie title.
 Thanks to the power bank, the playing time can of course also be extended with Zelda, Mario Kart and Co, but as an emergency measure it is still helpful to have at least one more frugal game in stock.

 "Pause" for the Nintendo Switch

-The Nintendo Switch is always “ready to use”, but it also requires energy, i.e. battery power.
-If you take a break, ideally turn off the console: To do this, hold the power button for a few seconds.
-Stand-by mode is also a good alternative because the Nintendo Switch also requires less energy when it is idle.
-This mode can also be reached by pressing the power button longer.
+The Nintendo Switch is always "ready to use", but it also requires energy, i.e. battery power.
+Ideally, when you take a break, switch off the console: To do this, press and hold the power button for a few seconds.
+The stand-by mode is also a good alternative because the Nintendo Switch also uses less energy when it is idle.
+This mode can also be reached by pressing and holding the power button.

-Of course, all of these tips also work - or even more so - if you started your journey without a power bank for Nintendo Switch.
-However, you will have more fun on the go if you have an appropriate “external battery” with you that delays battery warnings - and at best extends the fun by hours.
+Of course, all of these tips also work - or even more so - if you have started your journey without a power bank for Nintendo Switch.
+However, you will have more fun on the go if you carry an appropriate "external battery" with you, which delays battery warnings - and at best extends the gaming fun by hours.